 MHEASURE report January 2015*

 MHEASURE report July 2013*

 Crisis Intervention Officer (CIO) Program

-The Crisis Intervention Officer (CIO) program in the District of Columbia is a collaborative effort between the Washington Metropolitan Police Department (MPD), the Department of Behavioral Health and the National Alliance of Mental Illness (NAMI DC).
+The Crisis Intervention Officer (CIO) program in the District of Columbia was established in collaboration with the Washington Metropolitan Police Department (MPD), the Department of Behavioral Health and the National Alliance of Mental Illness (NAMI DC).
 The 40-hour training program teaches patrol officers the signs and symptoms of mental illnesses and the best de-escalation techniques.
 Since the program was established in 2009, about 100 officers are trained each year.